 Below you’ll learn what causes the fancy diamond color, and why they are so rare.

-Red diamonds are special.
+.
 They are not only the rarest diamond color but also the most expensive diamond in the world.
 They are formed when the diamond crystal lattice deforms in a process known as plastic deformation.

 A bruise is formed when the lattice gets twisted.
 What we see as red with our naked eyes is a result of light passing through this deformation.